back-kh/Khmer-Semantic-Search/README.md

 Most of this work has been self-funded and driven by personal interest.
 Progress has sometimes been slower than I hoped, but I remain passionate about contributing to the Khmer research community.

-An improved version and a new journal paper are planned for release by the end of 2026.

 ## Author
 **Nimol Thuon**